-Adds a hybrid disk as a group resource.
+Add a hybrid disk as a group resource.

-- 1. Click Add in Group Resource Definitions. - 2.
-The Resource Definition dialog box is opened.
-Enter the drive letter (G:) of the data partition for mirroring in the Data Partition Drive Letter box, the drive letter (F:) of the cluster partition in the Cluster Partition Drive Letter box.
+- 1. Click Add in Group Resource List. - 2.
+The Resource Definition of Group(failover1) dialog box is displayed.
+In the Resource Definition of Group(failover1) dialog box, select the group resource type hybrid disk resource in the Type box, and enter the group resource name hd1 in the Name box.
+Click Next. - 3.
+The Dependent Resources page is displayed.
+Specify nothing.
+Click Next. - 4.
+The Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection pages are displayed.
+Click Next. - 5.
+Enter the drive letter (G:) of the data partition for mirroring in the Data Partition DriveLetter box, the drive letter (F:) of the cluster partition in the Cluster Partition Drive Letter box.